-Iran denies it fired rockets near U.S. warships in key strait
+Iran denies it fired rockets near U.S. warships

 Tehran, Iran — Iran on Thursday denied U.S. accusations of launching a provocative rocket test last week near Western warships in the Strait of Hormuz, dismissing the claim as “psychological warfare” against the Islamic Republic.